fhilips/nlw03/mobile/README.md

 ## 🚀 Technologies

-This API was developed at Rocketseat's Next Level Week event!
+This app was developed at Rocketseat's Next Level Week event!

 - [Expo]()
 - [TypeScript]()